-2.2.2 DARK NIGHT SKIES
+2.2.5 Night Skies

 The high quality of darkness of the night skies and the ability to see stars is a defining element of the rural character of Tay Valley Township.
-Lighting that protects the night sky from light pollution directs sufficient light downward and minimizes light trespass and blinding glare and is sometimes referred to as "Good Neighbour" lighting.

-This Good Neighbor lighting enhances the safety of citizens and increases the security of property.
-Outdoor lighting is used to illuminate roadways, parking lots, yards, sidewalks and pathways, public meeting areas, work sites, home and building exteriors.
+Lighting that protects the night sky from light pollution directs sufficient light downward and minimizes light trespass and blinding glare.
+This "Good Neighbor" lighting enhances the safety of citizens and increases the security of property.
+Outdoor lighting is used to illuminate roadways, parking lots, yards, sidewalks and pathways, public meeting areas, work sites, homes and building exteriors.
 Good Neighbor lighting increases the visibility of hazards, improves the safety of citizens and provides a sense of security in the community.